hphelion/documentation/upload-publish-partner-images135.md

 * HP Cloud-created public images
 * Partner-created public images

 All HP Cloud users have access to both types of public images.
-When you create a server in the HP Cloud classic management console, your image options are:
+When you create a server, your image options are:

 * Public images
 * Partner images